Blackbird by Anna Carey

 On the run for her life, she tries to untangle who she is and what happened to the girl she used to be.
 Nothing and no one are what they appear to be.
 But the truth is more disturbing than she ever imagined.

-Basically, the story follows a girl as she wakes up on some train tracks, a train heading right towards her.
+Blackbird follows a girl as she wakes up on some train tracks, with a train heading right towards her.
 All her memories are gone, and she doesn’t know who she is or how she got there.
 The one thing she is completely sure about is that people are trying to track her down and kill her…

 The premise is probably the main problem I had with this: By the time the story ends, we have no explanations to anything that happened to this girl, and are left with more questions than we started with.
 How did she loose her memories?
 Why is she on a train track?
 Who’s trying to hurt her and why?